Types of Pallets: A Complete Guide to Sizes, Materials & Structures

 What Are the Different Types of Pallets by Material?

-The material of a pallet shapes its weight capacity, lifespan, hygiene level, and total cost.
-Here’s what each option actually means in practice.
+The material of a pallet affects several key factors, such as its weight capacity, lifespan, hygiene level, and cost.
+Here’s a look at the most common materials used to make pallets:

 Wood Pallets